Detoxification Through Movement: Yoga, Breathwork, and Somatic Release

 - Process stored emotional stress

-Detoxification becomes less about effort and more about allowing the body to return to balance.
+Detoxification is less about forcing effort and more about letting your body find its natural balance.

 Yoga as a Detoxifying Practice